SIPupstreamDesign/ChOWDER/UserGuide/en/UserGuide.md

     {
         "wsMaxMessageSize": 67108864,
-        "reductionResolution" : 1920
+        "reductionResolution" : 1920,
+        "enableMeasureTime" : false
     }

--   wsMaxMessageSize sets the maximum size of a single message that the server transmits.
+-   `wsMaxMessageSize` sets the maximum size of a single message that the server transmits.
--   reductionResolution sets the size of the reduced image of large scale image data.
+-   `reductionResolution` sets the size of the reduced image of large scale image data.
 When large scale image data that exceed this size is registered, a reduced image is generated which may be used to display depending on the resolution.
+-   `enableMeasureTime` sets whether time log output is enabled or not.
+The log file is output to `tileimage/log`, `server/log`.
+You can also download logs on Display on Display.

 Managing Administrative Users